-- B. Alcohol may only be used legally and responsibly on campus or in any location while the employee or student is on official UMB business.
-Organizers of any on-campus functions where alcohol is served must present a plan to the administration responsible for that particular area (i.e. Dean's Office if the function is in a School, Office of Campus Life if the function is held in the Student Union). - C. All employees and students must report to work, class or any other official UMB activity and remain, whether on or off campus, in a fit condition to perform.
-Reporting to work, class or any other official UMB activity or working while impaired by drugs or alcohol is a violation of this policy and shall subject the employee or student to the appropriate disciplinary or rehabilitative action. - D. As a condition of employment every employee must abide by the terms of this policy and notify his/her supervisor of any drug or alcohol related conviction
+B. Alcohol may only be used legally and responsibly on campus or in any location while the employee or student is on official UMB business.
+Organizers of any on-campus functions where alcohol is served must present a plan to the administration responsible for that particular area (i.e. Dean's Office if the function is in a School, Office of Campus Life if the function is held in the Student Union).
+C. All employees and students must report to work, on all premises owned, operated, or controlled by the USM and its institutions in a fit condition to perform.
+Reporting to work or working while impaired by drugs or alcohol is a violation of this policy and shall subject the employee or student to the appropriate disciplinary or rehabilitative action.

-- 1. Such notice should be given no later than five days after such conviction. - 2.
-For all employees working on a Federal Grant: - a.
-Within ten days of receiving notification of a criminal drug statute conviction which occurred in the workplace, UMB will report the conviction to the granting agency. - E. As a condition of enrollment every student must abide by the terms of this policy and notify his/her Dean's office of any drug or alcohol related conviction. - 1.
-Such notice should be given no later than five days after such conviction. - F. UMB will take either or both of the following actions after receiving notice of a conviction. - 1.
-Require the convicted employee or student to participate in a substance abuse assistance or rehabilitation program, and/or, - 2.
-Subject the convicted employee or student to the appropriate adminis- trative/ disciplinary action, up to, and including, termination or expulsion. - G. UMB will impose administrative/disciplinary sanctions on employees and students and, if appropriate, referral for prosecution for violations of the standards of conduct required by paragraphs A. D. of this policy.
-The sanctions not listed in any order, may be progressive or consistent with the nature of the violation and include, but are not limited to: - 1.
-Employees Counseling, Reprimand, Suspension, Demotion, Denial of Pay Increment, Denial of Promotion, Unsatis- factory Performance Evaluation, Reassignment, Termination; and/or Employee Assistance Program (EAP) Referral, Completion of an appropriate Rehabilitation Program. - 2.
-Students Counseling, Reprimand, Suspension, Reassignment, Community Service, Withholding or unsatisfactory references for licensing and certification or employment, Related Academic assignment, Permanent or tempo- rary entry in student files, Denial or withdrawal of financial aid, Denial of or removal from University Housing, Expulsion; and/or Student Assistance Program (SAP) Referral, Rehabilitation program. - H. UMB will establish alcohol and drug abuse awareness programs to inform employees and students about: - 1.
-The dangers of drug and alcohol abuse on the campus; - 2.
-UMB's policy of maintaining a campus free of drug and alcohol abuse; - 3.
-Any available counseling, rehabilitation, and employee or student assistance programs; and - 4.
-The penalties that may be imposed upon employees or students for drug and/or alcohol abuse violations occurring on the campus. - I. UMB will give each employee and student a copy of this policy.
+D. As a condition of employment every employee must abide by the terms of this policy and notify his/her supervisor of any criminal drug conviction.

+1. Such notice should be given no later than five days after such conviction.

+2. For all employees working on a Federal Grant:

+a.
+Within ten days of receiving notification of a criminal drug statute conviction which occurred in the workplace, UMB will report the conviction to the granting agency.

+E. As a condition of enrollment every student must abide by the terms of this policy and notify his/her Dean's office of any drug or alcohol related conviction.

+1. Such notice should be given no later than five days after such conviction.

+F. UMB will take either or both of the following actions after receiving notice of a conviction.

+1. Require the convicted employee to participate in a substance abuse assistance or rehabilitation program, and/or,

+2. Subject the convicted employee to the appropriate disciplinary action, up to, and including, termination or expulsion.

+G. UMB will impose disciplinary sanctions on employees and, if appropriate, referral for prosecution for violations of the standards of conduct required by paragraphs A. - D. of this policy.
+The sanctions not listed in any order, may be progressive or consistent with the nature of the violation and include, but are not limited to:

+1. Employees - Counseling, Reprimand, Suspension, Demotion, Denial of Pay Increment, Denial of Promotion, Unsatisfactory Performance Evaluation, Reassignment, Termination; and/or Employee Assistance Program (EAP) Referral, Completion of an appropriate Rehabilitation Program.

+H. UMB will establish alcohol and drug abuse awareness programs to inform employees and students about:

+1. The dangers of drug and alcohol abuse on the campus;

+2. UMB's policy of maintaining a campus free of drug and alcohol abuse;

+3. Any available counseling, rehabilitation, and employee assistance programs; and

+4. The penalties that may be imposed upon employees or students for drug and/or alcohol abuse violations occurring on the campus.

+I. UMB will give each employee and student a copy of this policy.
 A biennial review will be conducted to determine the program's effectiveness and the consistent imposition of sanctions.